strurao/strurao/README.md

 #### Game Developer
-Developers who create funny games
-A developer who thinks, researches, creates, and connects to practical realization by game
+A developer who desires, researches, creates, and connects to practical realization by game